Testosterone. Even the word alone sounds manly.

 TRT isn’t for everyone.
 TRT is usually prescribed to men who have low testosterone due to a medical condition, not naturally low levels that come with age.

 Watch out for side effects and risks.
-TRT side effects range from acne to infertility to male pattern baldness, and risks can include greater odds of a heart attack or stroke.
+TRT side effects range from acne to infertility to male pattern baldness.
 Not fun.

 For example, if you have ED, erectile dysfunction medications may be a safer and more effective treatment.
-You can get a prescription for several FDA-approved ED meds online through our sexual health platform.
+Find out if you’re a good candidate for them by getting advice from a healthcare professional today.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at blog@forhims.com!